jeanctech/git-notes/Getting-Started.md

-# Getting Started on Github
+# Getting Started - Github

 Here's a step-by-step guide to get started on GitHub: